JNRowe/jnrowe.github.io/articles/tips/Bugzilla_real_names.rst

 but it does not require you to use or even install :command:`mutt`.
 What we are going to do is use :command:`lbdb` and our own incoming mail to seed an email-to-name database for our bugspam filtering.
-We don’t even need to configure lbdb to use it for our purposes, although I do recommend giving the package a try even if you use another mail client.
+We don’t even need to configure :command:`lbdb` to use it for our purposes, although I do recommend giving the package a try even if you use another mail client.

 The :command:`lbdb` tool we want to use is :command:`lbdb-fetchaddr` which is designed to generate an address search database for the :command:`lbdb`